In this article we are going to install

 platform win32 -- Python 2.7.8 -- py-1.4.30 -- pytest-2.7.2 – c:\users\mikhail\documents\development\virtual_environments\selenium_training\scripts\python.exe

-rootdir: C:\Users\Mikhail\Documents\Development\sandbox_python\mera\selenium_training, inifile:
+rootdir: C:\Users\Mikhail\Documents\Development\sandbox_python\mera\selenium_training, inifile:collected 4 items

 nosetest_example_functions.py::testCorrectCheckTitleYandex NoseTests set-up module method

-NoseTests set-up method for Yandex
+NoseTests set-up method for YandexPASSED

 NoseTests tear-down method